khadem-mh/pagination-react/README.md

 <img src="./public/Images/header.png" width="1000">

 ## Description Library
-> Before you start the description if you want to install this package from the npmjs website, visit this [Link](https://www.npmjs.com/package/react-pagination-smooth)
+> Before you start the description if you want to install this package visit this [Link](https://www.npmjs.com/package/react-pagination-master) the site npmjs
->
-> Of course, you can add the same Pagination folder in your project and use only one line of import and use
 >
 > Library ■ A very useful and efficient pagination library for React-Spa websites that shows data without refreshing the page
 >